petsy/GoGrinder/README.md

 $ docker run bla bla TODO -o gogrinder
 ```

-This compiles your testscenario including everything that is necessary into the gogrinder executable.
-Just put the gogrinder executable and loadmodel.json wherever you want to run the test.
+This compiles your test-scenario including everything that is necessary into the gogrinder executable.
+Just put the gogrinder executable and loadmodel.json on a Linux machine where you want to run the test.

 ```sh
 $ ./gogrinder yourcode_loadmodel.json